 Aero Snap for Side-by-Side Windows

 Aero Snap is extremely useful.
-It was introduced with Windows 7, but it’s also available on Windows 8.
-Microsoft says they got rid of Aero in Windows 8, but Snap is one of the Aero features still available on Windows 8.
+It was introduced with Windows 7, but it’s also available on Windows 8 and Windows 10.
+Microsoft says they got rid of Aero in Windows 8, but Snap is one of the Aero features still available on Windows 8 and 10.